Skip to content

 Some things a construction loan can be used to cover include:

-While items like home furnishings generally are not covered within a construction loan, permanent fixtures like appliances and landscaping can be included.
+While items like home furnishings are generally not covered by a construction loan, permanent fixtures like appliances and landscaping can be included.

-It’s important to discuss these items with your lender, specifically what will be included in your loan-to-value calculation, according to Steve Kaminski, head of U.S. residential lending at TD Bank.
+According to Steve Kaminski, head of U.S. residential lending at TD Bank, it’s important to discuss these items with your lender, specifically what will be included in your loan-to-value calculation.

 “Oftentimes, construction loans will include a contingency reserve to cover unexpected costs that could arise during construction, which also serves as a cushion in case the borrower decides to make any upgrades once the construction begins,” Kaminski says.